Winning the Samaritan Woman

-(2) Jesus awoke in her the conviction of her personal need to the Savior (vs. 16–20).
+- Jesus awoke in her the conviction of her personal need to the Savior (verses 16–20)

-(3) Jesus invited her to make a decision to acknowledge Him as the Messiah (vs. 21–26).
+- Jesus invited her to make a decision to acknowledge Him as the Messiah (verses 21–26)

 So, she responded with a question, “Sir, You have nothing to draw with, and the well is deep.
 Where then do You get that living water?
-Are You greater than our father Jacob, who gave us the well, and drank from it himself, as well as his sons and his livestock?” (v.
-11,12)
+Are You greater than our father Jacob, who gave us the well, and drank from it himself, as well as his sons and his livestock?”
+(John 4:11,12)

-From attention and interest, Jesus guided her to want the living water: “but whoever drinks of the water that I shall give him will never thirst.
-But the water that I shall give him will become in him a fountain of water springing up into everlasting life” (v.
-14).
-So, she earnestly replied with the petition, “Sir, give me this water” (v.
-15).
+From attention and interest, Jesus guided the Samaritan Woman to want the living water: “but whoever drinks of the water that I shall give him will never thirst.
+But the water that I shall give him will become in him a fountain of water springing up into everlasting life” (John 4:14).
+So, she earnestly replied with the petition, “Sir, give me this water” (verse 15).

 Then, Jesus changed the conversation.
-His goal in vs. 16–20 was to stir in her a conviction of her need for this water (v.
-7).
+His goal in John 4:16–20 was to stir in her a conviction of her need for this water (verse 7).
 He directed the focus on the secrets of her life.
 She was not yet ready to obtain the “living water.”
 For the old life of sin must stop before the new life of righteousness can start; the two cannot be together (James 3:11, 12).

-Jesus revealed to her the secrets of her life, giving evidence to His divinity (John 1:48).
-And she saw that she was a sinful woman, in need of the “living water” that stood in the presence of the Messiah that the Scriptures spoke of (vs. 26).
+Jesus revealed to the Samaritan woman the secrets of her life, giving evidence to His divinity (John 1:48).
+And she saw that she was a sinful woman, in need of the “living water” that stood in the presence of the Messiah that the Scriptures spoke of (verse 26).

-In Christ’s dialogue with the women, she experienced desire, conviction, and decision (v.
-7).
+In Christ’s dialogue with the women, she experienced desire, conviction, and decision (John 4:7).
 And, the next sound step was action.
 So, she went to tell others of her amazing story.
 And this action proved her sincerity in accepting the Lord (Romans 10:9).